LudovicProuxDev/API-France-Departements-Communes/README.md

 cd my-vite-project
 ```

-Insall and run npm to the project
+Install and run npm to the project
 ```bash
 npm install
 npm run dev